eclipse-tractusx/bpdm/charts/bpdm/charts/bpdm-orchestrator/README.md

-# BPDM Orchestrator Helm Chart
+# BPDM Bridge Dummy Helm Chart

-This Helm Chart deploys the BPDM service to a Kubernetes environment.
+This Helm Chart deploys the BPDM Gate service to a Kubernetes environment.

 ## Prerequisites